1nk0x01/1nk0x01.github.io/content/Write-ups/soc-tips/windows-logging.md

 There is also a section for Applications and Services Logs, including channels for Hardware Events, Internet Explorer and Windows PowerShell events, windows defender events..etc, you better take a look by yourself.

-You can see PowerShell logging from

-`Applications and Services Logs > Microsoft > Windows > PowerShell > Operational`

 actually these channels are files they are `.evtx` files stored in your system you can try to read them by right-clicking on any channel then choose properties you will see all the details about the channel